kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

   Topology Spread Constraints information (if desired) alongside other factors like latency, load, or custom heuristics to optimize routing decisions.

-#### Complementary Use of Pod Topology Spread Constraints and routingPreference
+#### Complementary Use of Pod Topology Spread Constraints and trafficDistribution

-Rather than having to choose between the two, Pod Topology Spread Constraints and `routingPreference` can offer slightly better and resilient traffic distribution when used in conjunction.
+Rather than having to choose between the two, Pod Topology Spread Constraints and `trafficDistribution` can offer slightly better and resilient traffic distribution when used in conjunction.

-* Users can set `routingPreference` to `Close` to express the preference for keeping traffic within the same zone as the client.
+* Users can set `trafficDistribution` to `PreferClose` to express the preference for keeping traffic within the same zone as the client.
-* Then, they can configure Pod Topology Spread Constraints to Ensure balanced pod distribution across zones, maximizing the likelihood that the `routingPreference` can be satisfied and reduce (although not completely eliminate) chances of overload for a single zone.
+* Then, they can configure Pod Topology Spread Constraints to Ensure balanced pod distribution across zones, maximizing the likelihood that the `trafficDistribution` can be satisfied and reduce (although not completely eliminate) chances of overload for a single zone.